spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/pages/creating-cms-pages.md

 {% endinfo_block %}

-    * **Optional**: Enter **Valid from** and **Valid to** if you want to define the validity period during which your page will be available on the Storefront.
+    * Optional: Enter **Valid from** and **Valid to** to define the validity period during which your page will be available on the Storefront.
     * Enter **Name** and **URL** of the page per locale.
 This is a *mandatory* step.

-4. In the *SEO* tab, enter meta-information: title, keywords, and description.
+4. On the **SEO** tab, enter meta-information: title, keywords, and description.
 The meta details are important for SEO purposes, such as optimizing webpage ranking by search engines and improving website usability.
 5. To keep the changes, click **Save**.

 **Tips and tricks**